arnorhs/express-route-controller/README.md

 ### Todo

+- Figuring out a way to deal with middleware, for non-gloabl type of middleware
 - It would be nice to figure out a way to add unit tests
 - Possibly there should be an easy mode for everybody who wants to use the defaults.
 Either that or having the basepath as a spearate variable and including a routes.json file if the routes argument